 1. Parties shall ensure that the potential impacts on the marine environment of planned activities under their jurisdiction or control, which take place in areas beyond national jurisdiction, are assessed as set out in this Part before they are authorized.

-OPTION I:

-2. When Parties determine that a planned activity in marine areas within national jurisdiction is likely to have impacts in areas beyond national jurisdiction, Parties shall publish the reports of the results of any environmental impact assessments prepared under their national legislation, including through the clearing-house mechanism.

-3. A Party may extend the application of this Part to planned activities under its jurisdiction or control, which take place in marine areas within national jurisdiction and are likely to have impacts in areas beyond national jurisdiction.
-In that case, it shall notify the [Secretary-General] [depositary] accordingly, at the time of expressing its consent to be bound by this Agreement or at any time thereafter.

-OPTION II:

 2. When a Party with jurisdiction or control over a planned activity that is to be conducted in marine areas within national jurisdiction determines that the activity [is likely to have more than a minor or transitory effect] [may cause substantial pollution of or significant and harmful changes to the marine environment] in areas beyond national jurisdiction, that Party shall ensure that an environmental impact assessment of such activity is conducted in accordance with this Part or an environmental impact assessment is conducted under the Party’s national process.
 A Party conducting such an assessment under its national process shall:

-(a) Make relevant information available through the clearing-house mechanism, in a timely manner so as to provide an opportunity for the Scientific and Technical Body to provide comments during the national process;
+(a) Make relevant information available through the clearing-house mechanism, in a timely manner [during the national process];

 (b) Ensure that the activity is monitored in a manner consistent with the requirements of its national process;

-(c) Ensure that environmental impact assessment reports and any relevant monitoring reports are made available through the clearing-house mechanism.
+(c) Ensure that environmental impact assessment reports and any relevant monitoring reports are made available through the clearing-house mechanism as set out in this Agreement.

+3. Upon receiving the information referred to in paragraph 2 (a) above, the Scientific and Technical Body may provide comments to the Party with jurisdiction or control over the planned activity during its national process.

 Article 23